malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 * memory and subsequent recall
 * physical behaviour that reports its existence

+_todo: maybe_:
+* The subjective experience state is not itself subjective experience.
+It is merely the content of the experience: a statement that the individual has observed whatever is the topic of the so called subjective experience.
+* The processing that follows is also not itself subjective experience.
+It is merely the interpretation of the representation, which has as its output another representation.
+In the brain, that interpretation occurs through the action of millions of individual neurons.
+There is no place to pinpoint as the thing that has subjective experience.
+* There is also no time to pinpoint as the moment of subjective experience.
+At any given moment in time, the only thing that exists of subjective experience is a representation that subjective experience occurred plus the in-flight action of millions of individual computational units interpreting that representation.
+* The only evidence we have for the supposed existence of subjective experience is the actions that follow from the above: further thought plus further representations of subjective experience, external actions such as verbal report with regard to our observations, and the subsequently processed memories of the former two.

 # V.4 The Properties of Subjective Experience
 To show more clearly how the above creates subjective experience, let us examine some specific properties of subjective experience.
 We shall focus on heterophenomena - [define, cite].